jgscott/STA380/README.md

-# STA380: Predictive Modeling
+# STA 380: Predictive Modeling

-Welcome to Part 2 of STA 380: Predictive Modeling.
+Welcome to part 2 of STA 380, a course on predictive modeling in the MS program in Business Analytics at UT-Austin.
 All course materials can be found through this GitHub page, including the [course syllabus](syllabus.md).

 ## Topics

+(as of 6/17/2015): the readings listed below are far from complete, but the topics list is accurate.

 ### (1) The data scientist's toolbox